lkugler/DART-WRF/docs/source/index.rst

 Program Structure
 -----------------

 DART-WRF is controlled by a **control script** which defines a high-level workflow.
-The control script specifies the workflow you want to run in an experiment by calling **workflow functions**.
+The control script specifies the workflow you want to run in an experiment by calling workflow functions.

-For example, to assimilate observations, then initialize, and run a forecast, you call the respective workflow functions in this order:
+For example, to assimilate observations, then initialize, and run a forecast, the control script calls the workflow functions in this order:

 .. code-block:: python